royaltm/node-streamdb/lib/iter/README.md

   a sugar for `grep(filter).first()`

 - `first()`
-  returns first iterator item or iter.done Symbol
+  returns first item from an iterator or `iter.done` when there are no entries destroys iterators based on generators

 - `fetch()`
-  fetches next item from the iterator can be called again on the same iterator returns iter.done Symbol when there are no more entries
+  fetches next item from the iterator can be safely called again on the same iterator returns `iter.done` when there are no more entries

 - `forEach(callback)`
-  iterates over items invoking `callback(item, index, iterator)`; returns `undefined`
+  iterates over items invoking `callback(item, index, iterator)`;
+  returns `undefined`

 - `count()`
   counts items in an iterator returning a number of items

 - `run([n])`
-  executes an iterator returning nothing (`undefined`);
+  only executes an iterator returning nothing (`undefined`);
   if `n` is specified executes at most `n` times;
-  can be called again on the same iterator
+  can be safely called again on the same iterator

 - `reduce(reductor[, value])`
   reduces items to a single value invoking